leeworry/LSGI/README.md

 The main entry for all models is in `train_sp.py`.
 We provide the sparse graph model.

 ## Citation
+If you find our code and datasets useful, please cite our paper.
 ```latex
 @inproceedings{DBLP:conf/ijcnn/LiQCTZZ21,
   author    = {Wanli Li and